FAANG/comm-methylation/RRBS-toolkit/Descriptive_analysis/readme.txt

 				(Possible values : Yes/No - Default : Yes)
 pca_scaling			Flag indicating if data should be scaled to unit variance before computation of PCA.
 				See FactoMineR documentation.
 				(Possible values : Yes/No - Default : Yes)
+with_sample_labels		Flag indicating if sample labels should be displayed on PCA axes projection
+				(Possible values : Yes/No - Default : Yes)
 sampling_factor			Proportion of the # of CpG satifying above conditions used to compute analysis
 				This parameter is used to reduce execution time of the principal component analysis